imixs/imixs-adapters/imixs-adapters-kafka/README.md

 ## Consuming Worklfow Message

 The other way to integrate Imixs-Workflow into a Kafka infrastructure is to send Workflow Messages to a Kafka queue to be processed by the Imixs-Workflow Instance.
-In this way a client can sends a Process Instance to a predefined Message queue.
+In this way a client sends a Process Instance to a predefined topic.

 <img src="src/uml/kafka-adapter-consumer.png" />

-Imixs-Workflow will automatically consume messages for a predefined topic and process the workflow data.
+Imixs-Workflow will automatically consume those messages and process the workflow data.
 In this way messages can be used to trigger the event-based Imixs-Workflow engine.

 # <img src="https://github.com/imixs/imixs-microservice/raw/master/small_h-trans.png">